 This is the fastest way to estimate timeline:

-• Medium competition: 3 to 6 months
+- Medium competition: commonly 3 to 9 months

 4) Internal linking and crawl paths